Antibiotic resistance in gonorrhea

 Neisseria gonorrhoeae, the bacterium that causes the sexually transmitted infection gonorrhea, has developed antibiotic resistance to many antibiotics.
 The bacteria was first identified in 1879.

 In the 1940s effective treatment with penicillin became available, but by the 1970s resistant strains predominated.
 Resistance to penicillin has developed through two mechanisms: chromosomally mediated resistance (CMRNG) and penicillinase-mediated resistance (PPNG).
 CMRNG involves step wise mutation of penA, which codes for the penicillin-binding protein (PBP-2); mtr, which encodes an efflux pump that removes penicillin from the cell; and penB, which encodes the bacterial cell wall porins.
 PPNG involves the acquisition of a plasmid-borne beta-lactamase.
 N. gonorrhoeae has a high affinity for horizontal gene transfer, and as a result, the existence of any strain resistant to a given drug could spread easily across strains.

 Cases of Neisseria Gonorrhoeae with decreased susceptibility or resistance to antibiotics (2017-2018).

 Fluoroquinolones were a useful next-line treatment until resistance was achieved through efflux pumps and mutations to the gyrA gene, which encodes DNA gyrase.
-Third-generation cephalosporins have been used to treat gonorrhoea since 2007, but resistant strains have emerged.
+Third-generation cephalosporins have been used to treat gonorrhea since 2007, but resistant strains have emerged.
 As of 2010, the recommended treatment is a single 250 mg intramuscular injection of ceftriaxone, sometimes in combination with azithromycin or doxycycline.
 However, certain strains of N. gonorrhoeae can be resistant to antibiotics that are normally used to treat it.
 These include: cefixime (an oral cephalosporin), ceftriaxone (an injectable cephalosporin), azithromycin, aminoglycosides, and tetracycline.